whatsupmailbox/whatsupmailbox.github.io/_posts/2017-02-15-Emma-Chloe-French-Jewelry-Subscription-Box-January-2017-Review-Coupon.md

 [![Emma & Chloe January 2017 Item - L'Atelier Clandestin Gold Ring](http://whatsupmailbox.com/images/EmmaChloeJanuary2017LAtelierClandestinRingInfo.jpg)](http://www.shareasale.com/r.cfm?B=852386&U=1115177&M=65239&urllink=){:target="_blank"}

 There's always a section in the info magazine that describes the jewelry item as well as the value.
-This bracelet is plated with gold (or deep coated in a silver bath), with a labradorite OR an onyx stone.
+This ring is plated with gold (or deep coated in a silver bath), with a labradorite OR an onyx stone.
 I received the onyx stone.

 <br>